COAzure/global-azure-boot-camp-2017/DevOps/README.md

 Instead, we will use the Git repository within the VSTS repository so will copy the sources over.
 <br />*NOTE:* You can also push existing repositories into VSTS rather than the below method.

-1. First, if you haven't already, [clone this GitHub repository](https://help.github.com/articles/cloning-a-repository/) to your machine
+1. First, if you haven't already, this GitHub repository to your machine ([instructions](https://help.github.com/articles/cloning-a-repository/))
 1. Go back in VSTS, and return to the **Code** section
 ![Work menu item](images/vsts-code-menu-item.png)
 1. Copy the HTTPS url to the Git repository